If you like your meat juicy, tender, and flavorful, there is one simple ingredient that can improve all three: Salt.

 3) When it is time to cook, remove the meat, rinse with cold water to wash excess salt off the surface, and thoroughly pat dry with paper towels.
 Patting dry is important or the surface might steam and not brown properly.

 Shortcut: Use metrics to make brines

 Making brines is easiest using metrics and a scale.
-To make a 6% brine just add 60 grams of salt, any salt, to 1 liter of water.

 "The cure for anything is salt water: sweat, tears or the sea."Isak Dinesen